Even if you’ve never heard of the term “candle tunneling,” chances are you’ve encountered it at some time.

 Those previously melted areas of the product might take days or even weeks to solidify back to their normal density.

-The Ways to Remove Candle Tunneling
+Ways to Fix Candle Tunneling

 If your product has already started tunneling, what should you do?